 After so much walking, slow down by taking a short and engaging tour of the Old Jameson Distillery as you drink in the history, the atmosphere and the odd sip of whiskey.

-The tour experience occupies a section of the old distillery, which kept Dublin flowing with the ‘water of life’ from 1780 to 1971 until the remaining distillers moved to a new and modern distillery in Midelton Co.
+The tour experience occupies a section of the old distillery, which kept Dublin flowing with the ‘water of life from 1780 to 1971 until the remaining distillers moved to a new modern distillery in Midelton Co.
 Cork.
-This attraction offers the personal touch through guided tours and whiskey masterclasses, which run every 35 minutes.
+This attraction offers a personal touch through guided tours and whiskey masterclasses, which run every 35 minutes.

-At the end of the tour, all visitors are rewarded with a complimentary dram of whiskey at the Jameson Bar and partake in a comparison whiskey tasting session where you will learn how to tell the differences between Scotch, Irish, and American whiskey.
-A nice way to finish an eventful afternoon.
+At the end of the tour, all visitors are rewarded with a complimentary dram of whiskey at the Jameson Bar and partake in a comparison whiskey-tasting session where you will learn how to tell the differences between Scotch, Irish, and American whiskey.
+An excellent way to finish an eventful afternoon.

 Grab a bite and a boogie at Temple Bar

-In order to make the most of a day in Dublin, you have to be on a tight schedule but that doesn’t mean you don’t have to rush everything, a night in Dublin runs a lot slower than the day.
-Dublin is a city full of life and culture as well as great food.
-The city centre has something for everyone but we recommend Temple Bar if you want to be truly spoiled for choice.
-At Temple Bar you will find whatever you are in the mood for whether that be Irish, Italian, French, Thai or American.
-It is more than just restaurants though, after enjoying a mouth-watering meal you can head out and hit the bars as Temple Bar is the centre of Dublin nightlife and is busy every night of the week.
+To make the most of a day in Dublin, you have to be on a tight schedule, but that doesn’t mean you don’t have to rush everything; a night in Dublin runs a lot slower than a day.
+Dublin is a city full of life, culture, and great food.
+The city centre has something for everyone, but we recommend Temple Bar if you want to be truly spoiled for choice.
+At Temple Bar, you will find whatever you are in the mood for, whether Irish, Italian, French, Thai or American.
+It is more than just restaurants, though.
+After enjoying a mouth-watering meal, you can head out and hit the bars, as Temple Bar is the centre of Dublin nightlife and is busy every night of the week.

 Have the craic at Copper Faced Jacks

-Finish an eventful time in Dublin by heading to Irelands favourite nightclub, Coppers!
-Located on Harcourt Street, Coppers is arguably Ireland’s most popular nightclub.
-With usual late finishes, Copper’s acts as a type of universal meeting point on nights out attracting Dublin’s revellers from far and wide.
+Finish an eventful time in Dublin by heading to Ireland’s favourite nightclub, Coppers!
+Located on Harcourt Street, Coppers is arguably Ireland’s most famous nightclub.
+With usual late finishes, Copper’s acts as a universal meeting point on nights out, attracting Dublin’s revellers from far and wide.
 Many a night has and should end up in Coppers.